EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Introduction

 \section{Introduction}

-Electroencephalography (EEG) is a versatile tool for recording the brain's electrical activity and offers immense value to neuroscientists, biomedical engineers, and clinicians \cite{mushtaqOneHundredYears2024}.
-The interpretation of multi-channel EEG recordings has historically been performed by trained experts because of their rich information content in the spatial and temporal dimensions.
-Despite decades of research into quantitative EEG features derived based on domain expertise, expert visual interpretation remains the gold standard for clinical EEG evaluation even to this day\cite{diniz2024advancing}.
+Electroencephalography (EEG) is a widely used neurophysiological modality for measuring the brain’s electrical activity with high temporal resolution \cite{mushtaqOneHundredYears2024}.
+Multi-channel EEG recordings encode complex neural dynamics across spatial, temporal, and spectral dimensions, necessitating interpretation by highly trained experts.
+Despite extensive efforts to develop quantitative EEG representations using handcrafted features, advanced signal processing, and contemporary machine learning approaches, expert visual review remains the gold standard for clinical EEG interpretation and decision-making.
 However, in the last decade, EEG research has seen significant advances in deep learning-based approaches for extracting application-specific features from raw EEG data (EEG-DL) \cite{royDeepLearningbasedElectroencephalography2019a, craikDeepLearningElectroencephalogram2019}.
 Although this line of research held significant potential to augment traditional visual EEG review, it met with limited success due to several reasons.
-Much of the EEG-DL research relied on supervised learning on a very narrow group of EEG tasks that resulted from laborious expert-driven annotation efforts \cite{obeid2016temple}.
+Much of the EEG-DL research comprised end-to-end learning methods that relied on supervised learning and were trained on a very narrow group of EEG tasks, i.e., use-cases, and datasets that resulted from laborious expert-driven annotation efforts \cite{obeid2016temple}.
 These efforts were clearly unscalable to cover the wide range of EEG tasks that might be needed in clinical or scientific EEG review.
-Furthermore, such supervised EEG encoders were highly susceptible to overfitting erroneous and noisy instances in training data, causing concerns regarding robustness and transferability to other tasks and datasets.
-This lack of robustness was further exacerbated by the variability of EEGs across recording sites, acquisition systems, subjects, and sessions, which led to an overall lack of trust in supervised EEG encoders \cite{wagh2022evaluating, banville2021uncovering}.
-These limitations emphasized a need for EEG-DL models that rely less on expert EEG labels and yield robust and trustworthy EEG-DL models with high translational value.
+Furthermore, such supervised EEG encoders were highly susceptible to overfitting on erroneous and noisy training instances, raising concerns about robustness and transferability to other tasks and datasets.
+This lack of robustness was further exacerbated by the variability of EEG recordings across recording sites, acquisition systems, subjects, and sessions, leading to a lack of trust in supervised EEG encoders \cite{wagh2022evaluating, banville2021uncovering}.
+These limitations emphasized the need for EEG-DL solutions that rely less on expert EEG labels and yield robust, trustworthy, and explainable models with high translational value.